What's for dinner – Antibiotics!

 Critics say quite rightly it is just pandering to the big, deep pocketed livestock industry.
 Until the FDA implements effective and unambiguous regulations to curtail the use of antibiotics in meat production, the risks to the American public will only increase.

-How Bad Is It? – It's Really, Really Bad!
+How Bad Is It? – It is Really, Really Bad!

 A 2009 study from the University of Iowa found that 70% of hogs and 64% of workers in industrial animal confinements tested positive for MRSA, the antibiotic-resistant super bug mentioned above.
 Government officials now lamely admit that humans can become infected from eating or even handling infected meat.